Sample-Offline/music_education/dsp.md

 Splits the signal into 3 bands to deal with.
 Each signal band can stand on its own.
 Like a filter splitter.
 The gym teacher who splits you into groups.

+## Noise Filter

+Can be used as like a firewall to phase high-end bullshit.
+The higher the freq. the more chance of collision, so if you over-populate that range, you can tame some hard to catch rogue waves.

+## Delay

+TODO: This section needs some love.

+I kinda treat the delay as a signal repeater.
+All the coloring is delayed and sent on the same channels as the o.g. signal.
+It's beneficial cause it adds depth without adding additional coloration.
+The VHS cover of that Michael Keaton Multiplicity movie.

+## Verb

+Convo verb: Concreate, real space.
+(Think like, a big ol' venue) Regular verb: Abstract space reflections.
+(Think like, a satin water wave in a dream or something)

+##